javiercejudo/modelico/docs/recipes/runtime_type_for_subclasses.md

 metadata to account for its subtypes.
 This is going to allow us to get a very detailed schema that would not be easy to write by hand.

-_Note: in this example, significant reduction is possible, but Modélico always inlines the first level properties for each object since it uses them for validating during deserialisation.
-Definitions are only used when circular references appear or a subschema is used more than once, and are sequentially named to avoid collisions.
-In the example below, the definition is `3`: the reason is that `1` and `2` got reserved in case of circular reference of other entities, but were dropped eventually._
+_Note: definitions are sequentially named to avoid collisions.
+In the example below, the definition number have gaps because some of them got reserved in case of circular reference of other entities, but were dropped eventually.
+Subschemas with less than two keys are always inlined._

 ```js
 M.getSchema(_(Geometer))